 Even the basement is still used today by HHF as an architectural salvage storeroom.
 Materials salvaged from structures across the region, like windows, doors and shutters, are available to repurpose in other homes.

-A Shopping Experience
+An Old-Time Shopping Experience

 A visit to this one-of-a-kind store certainly isn’t like going to mall—it’s better!
 Hearing the gentle squeak of the wide plank floors as you walk down the aisles of display shelves is truly a shopping experience you will never forget.